livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 * Resolve each module to a registered application slug.
 * Reject any extension whose slug is not registered.
 * Instantiate each extension service exactly once.
-* Wire each extension with explicit references to permitted managers so that authorization enforcement remains confined to the managers defined in `01-protocol/06-access-control-model.md`.
+* Wire each extension with explicit references to permitted managers so that authorization enforcement remains confined to the managers defined in [01-protocol/06-access-control-model.md](../../01-protocol/06-access-control-model.md).
 * Register extension service endpoints with the HTTP layer.
-* Ensure all extension calls originate through OperationContext instances, consistent with the OperationContext usage defined in `01-protocol/00-protocol-overview.md` and `01-protocol/03-serialization-and-envelopes.md`.
+* Ensure all extension calls originate through [OperationContext](../services-and-apps/05-operation-context.md) instances, consistent with the [OperationContext](../services-and-apps/05-operation-context.md) usage defined in [01-protocol/00-protocol-overview.md](../../01-protocol/00-protocol-overview.md) and [01-protocol/03-serialization-and-envelopes.md](../../01-protocol/03-serialization-and-envelopes.md).

 Backend extension services are inactive unless explicitly registered and wired.